GMOD/jbrowse-components/website/docs/faq.md

 The `jbrowse text-index` command creates text searching indexes using trix.
-The trix indexes are based on the format described by UCSC here https://genome.ucsc.edu/goldenPath/help/trix.html but we reimplemented the code the create these index formats in the JBrowse CLI so you do not have to install the UCSC tools.
+The trix indexes are based on the format described by UCSC here https://genome.ucsc.edu/goldenPath/help/trix.html, but we re-implemented the code the create these index formats in the JBrowse CLI so you do not have to install the UCSC tools.

-The main idea is that you give trix
+The main idea is that you give trix:

 ```
 GENEID001  Wnt signalling
 GENEID002  ey  Pax6
 ```

-Then this will generate a new file, the .ix file, sorted in alphabetical order
+Then this will generate a new file, the .ix file, sorted in alphabetical order:

 ```
 ey  GENE002